TMD20/PT-Muxer/README.md

 If a forced sub is found for the first audio language, then that track will be set to forced and enabled.
 This Track will be added at the top of the enabled sub section in the json

-Other forced subs for secondary and further languages will be added at the end of the enabled sub section in the json.
+The second forced sub will be added to the end of the enabled sub list

 Every forced sub found will be added to the sub track details section

+Forced Tracks will have the default and forced flags turned on

+## Video Track
+Only 1 video track is ever added and the one that is picked depends on --sortpref argument If no argument is passed the default is to just take the largest video file from multiple sources if present.